Adtalem Global Education: History

-Lawsuits and controversies
+Leadership

+Stephen Beard, who was previously Adtalem's chief operating officer, became the chief executive officer (CEO) in 2021.
+He was appointed the chair of the board of directors in November 2024, succeeding Michael W. Malafronte.
+Beard was included in Time magazine's 2025 "Time100 Health" list of influential people in the healthcare industry, which subsequently earned him a Congressional proclamation.

+Chris Begley was the board chair in 2016.
+Daniel Hamburger and Lisa Wardell have previously held the CEO role.
+Wardell was appointed in 2016.
+She was the only Black woman to lead a Fortune 1000 company in 2018, according to Crain's Chicago Business.
+Wardell was also the board chair in 2019.
+In 2021, an analysis by the University of Illinois Urbana-Champaign ranked Adtalem in the top five Illinois-based public firms for both gender and racial diversity on the board.

+Controversies

 For-profit higher education in the United States has been the subject of hearings by the United States Senate Committee on Health, Education, Labor, and Pensions.
 Specifically regarding DeVry, the Committee found that over half of the students enrolled at DeVry in 2008-2009 withdrew by mid-2010.
-DeVry spends more on marketing than on student instruction.
-Approximately 80% of DeVry's revenue is Federal education funds.
+As of 2015, DeVry spent more on marketing than on student instruction.

 As of 2013, DeVry Inc. was under investigation by the Attorneys General of the states of Illinois and Massachusetts.

 A lawsuit filed against DeVry alleged deceptive recruiting practices in violation of federal law.

 In January 2016, The Federal Trade Commission filed a lawsuit against DeVry Education Group alleging false or misleading advertising.
 A class action lawsuit was also filed against DeVry Group in US District Court, Northern District of California claiming breaches of contract, good faith and fair dealing, violations of the California Unfair Trade Practices Act, the California False Advertising Act and the California Consumer Legal Remedies Act, and negligent misrepresentations.
 A confidential settlement was reached.

 In May 2016, a shareholder class action lawsuit was filed against DeVry Group, in the US District Court, Northern District of Illinois.
 The plaintiffs claimed that defendants made false or misleading statements regarding DeVry University's graduate employment rate and the earnings of DeVry University graduates relative to the graduates of other universities and colleges.

-In June 2016, T’Lani Robinson and Robby Brown filed an arbitration demand with the American Arbitration Association, seeking relief for breach of contract, negligence, violation of the Illinois Uniform Deceptive Trade Practices Act, conversion, and unjust enrichment.
+The case was settled in 2019 for $27.5 million.

 In December 2017, a former administrator filed a civil lawsuit number with the Los Angeles Superior Court, seeking relief for a number of causes of action including Retaliation and Wrongful Termination in Violation of Public Policy for complaining about an incentive-based compensation program that rewarded campus deans for recruiting and enrolling students.